 A comprehensive collection of articles, videos and more, hand-picked by our editors

-If people in your organization conduct business on smartphones and tablets, training mobile employees on device security is important.
+If people in your organization conduct business on smartphones and tablets, training mobile employees on device

 Every mobile device has the potential to compromise sensitive data and facilitate unauthorized access to network resources.
 Legal liabilities, financial losses and damage to an organization’s reputation are major concerns as mobile device use grows in the enterprise.

 Mobile device management tools can help control and secure smartphones and tablets at the IT level.
 But the fact is some of the most effective security measures you can take are available only at the device security level.
 Training mobile employees in the following mobile device security strategies and empowering them to preserve corporate data and the integrity of their devices can help with protecting data.